kubewarden/kubewarden.io/content/blog/2022/11/deprecation-policy.md

 ### A look at the deprecated-api-versions policy

-This policy detects the usage of Kubernetes resources that have been deprecated or removed in the API.
+This policy detects the usage of Kubernetes resources that have been deprecated or removed from the Kubernetes API.

 It has 2 settings: